fbpx

 What parents can do

-The worst thing parents can do if they suspect that their child has a reading difficulty is nothing, says neuroscientist Dr. Sally Shaywitz.
-Thus, if you observe the signs mentioned above, start by speaking to your child’s teacher.
-Shaywitz offers some tips that will help parents make the most of their meeting with the teacher:
+The worst thing parents can do if they suspect their child has a reading difficulty is nothing, says neuroscientist Dr. Sally Shaywitz.
+Thus, if you observe above signs, start by speaking to your child’s teacher.

-• Before setting up a meeting, it often helps to list your observations and your concerns.
+• Before setting up a meeting, it often helps to list your observations and concerns.
 Parents are often so nervous when speaking to their child’s teacher that they forget why they were worried.
 The teacher will appreciate having such a list as well.

-• Set up a specific time to speak to your child’s teacher; don’t catch her on the run.
+• Set a specific time to speak to your child’s teacher; don’t catch her on the run.

 • Find out how your child is progressing in reading; ask for specifics.
 Pin down exactly how their reading progress is measured.